 Departing Ajaccio today we make our way south to Bonifacio.
 En route we stop at Filitosa, Corsica’s most important prehistoric site.
 We explore the famous site where 4,000-year-old anthropomorphic menhirs – extraordinary stone warriors – were discovered by local land owner Charles-Antoine Cesari in 1946.
 The site is still maintained by the Cesari family.
 We continue to Sartène, whose architecture of grey granite walls, tall town houses and narrow alleyways is the result of centuries spent staving off attacks from Barbary pirates and internal vendettas between the town’s leading families.
 Happily, neither is rife these days and Sartène is instead becoming well known for its gastronomy and wine.
 After our visit, we continue on to Bonifacio where we have dinner together at a local restaurant.
 Overnight Bonifacio (B, D)

 We depart Bonifacio this morning by ferry, a short journey across the strait to the port at Santa Teresa Gallura.
-When we arrive in Sardinia, we explore the stunning coastline of the Costa Smeralda.
-We visit seaside towns and the nuraghic monuments of Azachena.
-After arriving in Alghero, we stroll from our hotel to one of the harbourside restaurants for a relaxed dinner.
+When we arrive in Sardinia, we explore the Nuragic sites near Arzachena.
+This includes the ‘giant’s tomb’ of Coddu Veccju, a monumental grave with a circle of impressive monoliths stunning coastline.
+After a brief stop on Sardinia’s famed Costa Smeralda we continue to Alghero on Sardinia’s west coast.
+This evening we stroll from our hotel to one of the harbourside restaurants for a relaxed dinner.
 Overnight Alghero (B, D)

-This morning we drive a short distance to the Necropolis at Anghelu Ruju, the largest ancient burial ground on Sardinia, dating back to the late Neolithic age.
-The extensive site includes over 38 rock cut tombs.
-Returning to Alghero we take a guided walking tour of this striking medieval city.
+This morning we explore Alghero, with a guided walking tour of this striking medieval city.
 Founded by the Catalans when they took control of the island in the 14th century, the old city remains the most Spanish city in Sardinia with many examples of Catalan-Gothic architecture and streets signs printed in both Italian and Catalan.
 After our tour, the afternoon and evening are at leisure for independent sightseeing, shopping or relaxing.
+It is possible to take a boat tour to the ‘Grotte di Nettuno’ caves.
 Overnight Alghero (B)

-We depart Alghero this morning and head south to Cagliari, first stopping at the well preserved nuraghic site at Paulilatino.
+We depart Alghero this morning and head south to Cagliari, first stopping at a sacred well at the nuraghic site of Santa Cristina.
 We continue on to Tharros, an ancient port city in a stunning coastal location.
-Founded by the Phoenicians in the 8th century BC, the fortunes of Tharros waxed and waned in much the same way as those of Nora.
-The town was abandoned in the 11th century, and its structures pillaged for stone for surrounding villages, and the site is now an open air museum and we see remains from periods of Phoenician, Punic and Roman occupation, including a tophet – an open air sacred site common to a number of Phoenician settlements around the Mediterranean, the Cardo Maximus – the main street with its excellent drainage systems still evident, a bath complex and the Torre di San Giovanni, a coastal watchtower built on the site of the acropolis with stone from the city.
+Founded by the Phoenicians in the eighth century BC, the fortunes of Tharros waxed and waned in much the same way as those of Nora.
+The town was abandoned in the 11th century, and its structures pillaged for stone for surrounding villages, and the site is now an open air museum where we see remains from periods of Phoenician, Punic and Roman occupation, including a tophet – an open air sacred site common to a number of Phoenician settlements around the Mediterranean, the Cardo Maximus – the main street with its excellent drainage systems still evident, a bath complex and the Torre di San Giovanni, a coastal watchtower built on the site of the acropolis with stone from the city.
 Finds from the site can be found in the archaeological museum in Cagliari (and in the British Museum).
 Re-joining our coach, we head to Cagliari.
-Dinner tonight is in a local restaurant.
+Dinner tonight is in our hotel.
 Overnight Cagliari (B, D)

 Dr Estelle Lazer